Issue

 export const StateContext = createContext<IStateContext>({state, dispatch});

-function with an argument that is an object with two values named state
+calls the createContext function with an argument that is an object with two values named state and dispatch.

 The problem is that when this function called those values don't exist yet.
 That's what this error means: